amaiya/ktrain/README.md

 ### News and Announcements
+- **2019-11-12:**
+  - *ktrain* v0.6.x is released and includes pre-canned support for [learning from unlabeled or partially labeled text data](https://nbviewer.jupyter.org/github/amaiya/ktrain/blob/master/tutorial-05-learning_from_unlabeled_text_data.ipynb).
+- **2019-10-16:**
+  - *ktrain* v0.5.x is released and includes pre-canned support for [node classification in graphs](https://nbviewer.jupyter.org/github/amaiya/ktrain/blob/master/examples/graphs/hateful_twitter_users-GraphSAGE.ipynb).
 - **Coming Soon**:
   - better support for custom data formats and models
   - support for using *ktrain* with `tf.keras`
-- **2019-10-16:**
-  - *ktrain* v0.5.x is released and includes pre-canned support for [node classification in graphs](https://nbviewer.jupyter.org/github/amaiya/ktrain/blob/master/examples/graphs/hateful_twitter_users-GraphSAGE.ipynb).
 ----

 # ktrain

-*ktrain* is a lightweight wrapper for the deep learning library [Keras](https://keras.io/) and other libraries to help build, train, and deploy neural networks.
+*ktrain* is a lightweight wrapper for the deep learning library [Keras](https://keras.io/) (and other libraries) to help build, train, and deploy neural networks.
 With only a few lines of code, ktrain allows you to easily and quickly:

 - estimate an optimal learning rate for your model given your data using a Learning Rate Finder
 - utilize learning rate schedules such as the [triangular policy](https://arxiv.org/abs/1506.01186), the [1cycle policy](https://arxiv.org/abs/1803.09820), and [SGDR](https://arxiv.org/abs/1608.03983) to effectively minimize loss and improve generalization